anormalmeatperson/nvim/README.md

 # nvim
-my neovim build, heavily based off of BreadOnPenguins' uses lazy.nvim as a plugin manager and init.lua as the directory structure:
+my neovim build, heavily based off of BreadOnPenguins' <br>
+uses lazy.nvim as a plugin manager and init.lua as the directory structure:

 ...